BCDevOps/platform-services/monitoring/uptime-robot/readme.md

 This is a high level monitoring aiming to provide the community with a sense of our service reliability.
 Monitored services include the DevOps OpenShift 4 Platform Clusters and the shared services (also knows as Next Gen Security tools).
 Uptime Robot tracks the history of service uptime and outages for each of the monitored service.
 In the future, there will be announcements regarding each major service planned downtime and maintenance as well as updates during outages.

-Please also note that in addition to Uptime Robot monitoring, there are more sophisticated metrics and checks that the team is using for each individual shared services and OCP clusters.
+The monitoring relies on a combination of the built-in Uptime Robot monitoring functionality as well as custom more sophisticated metrics and checks that the Platform Services Team has added on top of it.

 ## Monitors and Alerts